This traditional ANZAC biscuits recipe has been loved by generations of children throughout Australia and New Zealand.

 I used to make these with freshly grated coconut when I was a kid, and they were the best Anzac biscuits ever!
 So if you can get hold of some, give it a go!

-A lot of people have asked about Golden Syrup.
-It's pretty easy to find in supermarkets in the UK and Australia, but I think it can be more tricky to find in North America.
+Golden Syrup is pretty easy to find in supermarkets in the UK and Australia, but more tricky to find in North America.

-You can buy it from Amazon, or alternatively you can substitute it with honey, corn syrup or maple syrup.
+You can buy golden syrup from Amazon, or alternatively you can substitute it with honey, corn syrup or maple syrup.